Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Set-MsolUserPrincipalName.md

 ```

 ### -NewUserPrincipalName
-The new user ID of the user.
+Specifies the new user ID of the user.

 ```yaml
 Type: String